zafirr31/zafirr31.github.io/_posts/2019-11-13-long-overdue-ctf-compfest-11-writeups.markdown

 ![Error](/assets/images/Optimus-Prime-1.png)

-It might now seem obvious at first, below is the solution.
+It might not seem obvious at first, below is the solution.

 To solve this problem, a little insight is needed, which is that the factors that make up N are PRIME!
 And unlike pure bruteforcing, using something like [Fermat primality test](https://en.wikipedia.org/wiki/Fermat_primality_test) or [Miller-Rabin primality test](https://en.wikipedia.org/wiki/Miller%E2%80%93Rabin_primality_test) is super fast.
 According to [StackOverflow](https://math.stackexchange.com/questions/379592/computing-the-running-time-of-the-fermat-primality-test), the complexity of the fermat primality test is O(k * log n * log n * log n), which is really fast.
 Also, the probabilty of getting a Carmichael number is really low, around 0.00000017, so the number of possible primes that remain out of 10^7 numbers should be pretty low.